Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 Of all the Dynamics 365 marketing features in real-time journeys, consent management is the one we receive the most questions about.

-That’s partly because consent is managed differently in real-time journeys than in the deprecated outbound marketing module, creating an additional learning challenge.
+That’s partly because consent is managed differently in real-time journeys than the deprecated outbound marketing module, creating an additional learning challenge.

 Even for new users, this product area is one of the most complex to understand.

 However, it’s a critical feature to master whether you are migrating from outbound marketing or deploying real-time journeys anew.
-Inaccurate configuration of your compliance profiles could send emails to people who haven’t opted in or incorrectly block other messages.
+Inaccurate configuration of your compliance profiles could send emails to people who haven’t opted in or incorrectly block messages.

-One reason for the complexity of consent management is that configuration will vary between organisations.
-This setup will depend on multiple factors, including the types of messages you send, your audience, and your processing policy.
-What’s right for one business isn’t necessarily correct for yours.
+Consent management setup will depend on multiple factors.
+This will include the types of messages you send, your audience, and your processing policy.

 Commercial or Transactional?

-Consider the various categories of messages you send, such as newsletters, event invites, subscription renewals and promotional offers.
 From this list, you should be able to separate the messages requiring consent to comply with your processing policy and regulations, such as GDPR.

 People generally expect an email confirmation after submitting a form or making a purchase, so these messages are often considered ‘transactional’, and consent typically isn’t required to send them.
 Critical account messages about orders, renewals or terms are also generally transactional.

-In many other instances, messages are ‘commercial’.
-Consent may be needed, but it depends on your message, the intended audience, and how you process data.
+Consent may be needed for these, but it depends on your message, the intended audience, and how you process data.
 For instance, we work with organisations that send regular email updates to their clients.
 In line with GDPR processing rules, these commercial communications are defined as being of ‘legitimate interest,’ so explicit consent isn’t needed.

-We can’t give legal advice here – this is just an example of how some businesses interpret compliance obligations to manage their consent.
+We can’t give legal advice – this is just an example of how some businesses interpret compliance obligations to manage their consent.

 Compliance Profiles